axbisme/adgen-video/README.md

 # AdGen Video

 AdGen Video is a full-stack AI-powered application that generates short marketing videos based on user-provided product descriptions, tones, and messages.
-It leverages the Groq API to craft ad copy and FFmpeg to render simple video ads with captions.
+It leverages the Groq API (llama3 LLM) to craft ad copy and FFmpeg to render simple video ads with captions.
 However, code can easily be modified to utilize
 Open AI for more robust solution.
 Designed to be fast, intuitive, and portable via Docker.

 ## Features